npr-nlp/npr-nlp-project/brian_notes.md

     - Acquisition:
         - merge utterances with the episodes csv. and maybe the headlines too.
         - (find another dataset of fake news? pot-mvp)
+        - include the steps and even the dates the files were downloaded in the 'Reproducibility' section
     - Prep
         - clean
             - lower case/accents/etc